atsushihijikata/unmet-igv/README.md

 	* The segmental duplication information was obtained from the UCSC Genome browser.
 	* The data were classified into three groups by sequence similarity (>99%, >98%, <98%).

-* ExomeCoverage_NA12878
-  * Exome coverage map for the NA12878 sample.

-* ExomeBAM_NA12878
-  * The BAM file of the exome data for the NA12878 sample.